Marmo/debitum/TRANSLATION.md

 Contribute
 ----------

 Translations are managed with [Weblate](https://hosted.weblate.org/engage/debitum/).
-Components that can be translated are the UI Strings, F-Droid's App-Descriptions and the In-App-Guides.
+Components that can be translated are the UI Strings and F-Droid's App-Descriptions.

 ## A note on the UI-logic of the edit-transaction-dialog